silviamaggi/smd-com/_posts/2021-02-16-culture-and-design-books.md

 _The Culture Map_ prompted to ask myself what it means to be Italian.
 When I moved to the UK, it soon became clear that I was born and raised in a very different culture.
 I appreciated and embraced every difference, in a process that I can retroactively describe as a mediation between two worlds.
 Before clarifying how the mediation happened — what was instrinsically mine and what I absorbed — I need to understand what makes me Italian.

-Servegnini is a respected journalist, whose column, _[Italians](https://italians.corriere.it/){:target="_blank" rel="noopener" title="Go to the column page on Corriere.it"},_ I used to follow many years ago.
+Servegnini is a respected journalist, whose column, _[Italians](https://italians.corriere.it/){:title="Go to the column page on Corriere.it"},_ I used to follow many years ago.
 He wrote _La Testa degli Italiani_ with a lot of sense of humour, so you should approach the book as a semi-serious portrait of a country that is often romanticised or condemned.

-<p class="detached">🔗 <a href="https://www.goodreads.com/book/show/1564625.La_testa_degli_italiani" target="_blank" rel="noopener">Read the book in Italian</a> or <a href="https://www.goodreads.com/book/show/581712.La_Bella_Figura" target="_blank" rel="noopener">in English</a></p>
+<p class="detached">🔗 <a href="https://www.goodreads.com/book/show/1564625.La_testa_degli_italiani">Read the book in Italian</a> or <a href="https://www.goodreads.com/book/show/581712.La_Bella_Figura">in English</a></p>